pablocid/docs/plugins/plugin-sanity-check.md

 Now the command `npm run ci.tslint` will start a static analysis.

-## How to check whether your plugin will work in bundled NativeScript application?
+## Check whether your plugin will work in bundled NativeScript application

 Key benefits of bundling a NativeScript app are:
 - increase the app start-up time